w3c/epubcheck/README.md

 Check the [releases page](https://github.com/w3c/epubcheck/releases) to get the latest distribution.

-[EPUBCheck 4.1.0](https://github.com/w3c/epubcheck/releases/tag/v4.1.0) is the latest recommended version to validate both EPUB 2 and 3 files.
+[EPUBCheck 4.1.1](https://github.com/w3c/epubcheck/releases/tag/v4.1.1) is the latest stable version to validate both EPUB 2 and 3 files.
+EPUB 3 publications are checked against the EPUB 3.0.1 family of specifications.

+[EPUBCheck 4.2.0-alpha-1](https://github.com/w3c/epubcheck/releases/tag/v4.2.0-alpha-1) is the latest preview version of the forthcoming 4.2.0 version, whicih will bring support for the EPUB 3.2 family of specifications.

 ## Documentation